glenrs/PARE/README.md

-# PARE
+# Performance Above Random Expectation (PARE)

-This is work that has been done in the Piccolo lab.
+This project involves studying the ROC curve to find a more effective method of determining binary classification.
+Several students in the Piccolo lab have collaberated on this project.